Student Services

 Children who lack a fixed, regular, and adequate nighttime home are eligible for McKinney-Vento services.
 In general, children or youth living in motels, transitional housing, shelters, the street, cars, abandoned buildings, and other inadequate accommodations may be considered eligible for McKinney-Vento services.
 This includes, but is not limited to, the following groups:

-- Runaways: Children who are left home and live in a shelter or inadequate accommodations, even if parents are willing to provide a home
+- Runaways: Children who have left home and live in a shelter or inadequate accommodations.

-Students who are in temporary, inadequate, and homeless living situations have the following rights:
+Students in temporary or inadequate living situations have the following rights:

-- Immediate enrollment in the school they last attended or the school in whose attendance area they are currently staying even if they do not have all of the documents normally required at the time of enrollment.
+- Immediate enrollment in the school they last attended or the school in whose attendance area they are currently staying, even without typical documentation.

-- Access to free meals and textbooks, Title I and other educational programs, and other comparable services including transportation;
+- Access to free meals and textbooks, Title I and other educational programs, and comparable services including transportation.

-- To attend the same classes and activities that students in other living situations also participate in without fear of being separated or treated differently due to their housing situations.
+- Participation in the same classes and activities as other students without fear of being separated or treated differently.